steve8x8/Libre1-NS/README.md

 ## Software

 - An OS unixoid enough to run GNU date, Python and Bash scripts (Linux suggested - MacOSX has a different `date` syntax and doesn't work)
-- Some software to extract the readings from the reader - e.g., `glucometerutils` by @Flameeyes (Python)
+- Some software to extract the readings from the reader - e.g., https://github.com/Flameeyes/glucometerutils (Python)

 ## Preparations

 - Read the memory of the reader into `readout.csv` using `glucometerutils`.
 See their README.
+  (A sample CSV file is provided as `sample.csv` for demonstration purposes.)

 ## Procedure

 - Starting with the `readout.csv` file, execute `./libre2json` which will produce a `upload-sg.json` file.
 - Inspect that file.
-- Use a suitable tool to upload the JSON data. (`curl` can be used, as shown in https://github.com/steve8x8/Contour-NS)
+- Use a suitable tool to upload the JSON data. (`upload-data` has been derived from https://github.com/steve8x8/Contour-NS)

 ## Caveats